murrowma/pybeam/README.md

     pip install .

 Once you have done this, PyBEAM is ready to be used!

-Go to the "tutorials" directory on GitHub to get started!
+# Learning to use PyBEAM

+Jupyter notebook tutorials are provided to get you started with PyBEAM.
+They provided stepy by step intstructions on model building and parameter inference.
+Two sets of these are provided: one for the PyBEAM default module, and another for the PyBEAM custom module.